Skip to main content

 What To Do If You Live Here

-• Asbestos is still legally used in your country.
+• Some uses of asbestos are still permitted in your country.

-• New and older construction alike may contain asbestos-containing materials.
+• Older and some newer buildings may contain asbestos materials.

-• Consult a certified professional before any renovation work.
+• Always consult a certified professional before renovating.

 Check Your Property